Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

             <li>An AoE (roughly the same size as a tower) centered on the player
             goes off and will kill any other player hit.</li>
             <li>It removes the <em>Cascading Latent Defect</em> debuff gained as
-            a result of taking a red tower.</li>
+            a result of taking a red tower if the player is alive.</li>
             <li>The player gains an <em>Underflow Debugger</em> buff.</li>
           </ul>
         </li>